- Community Gardening

 Many leafy spring and fall crops are frost tolerant into the 20s, but if you’re dealing with lower temperatures, you need to give them little extra warmth under the protection of a row cover.
 Depending on their thickness, these blankets give 4 to 8 degrees of extra protection on freezing nights…

-You can create a quick, easy raised bed using straw bales.
-The ideas is simple: You form a bed frame with the bales, then fill the space inside with premium quality soil made specially for raised beds, such as Miracle-Gro® Raised Bed Soil.
-A raised bed made of straw bales is a convenient, inexpensive way to build your first garden or add… Read more »
+You can create a quick, easy raised bed using bales of straw.
+The idea is simple: You form a bed frame with the bales, then fill the space inside with premium quality soil made specially for raised beds, such as Miracle-Gro® Raised Bed Soil.
+A raised bed made of straw bales is a convenient, inexpensive way to build your first… Read more »

 Make this 4- by 8-foot easy raised bed from 3 8-foot boards that you can have cut to size at the store.
 One 8-foot board needs to be cut into 2 4-foot sections.
 (To reduce the size to a 4- by 4-foot raised bed garden, simply have 2 8-foot boards cut into 2 4-foot sections.)
 To build… Read more »